ember-best-practices/eslint-plugin-ember-best-practices/guides/rules/linkedin/no-unguarded-window.md

-# No Unguarded Window References
+# No Unguarded Window References (LinkedIn specific)

 **TL;DR: Ensure that all window references are guarded inside an if block with the condition `environment.isBrowser()`**